pa2si/tortuga/README.md

 What's new:

-Program Component is now called Event Component and has Modal feature for more info.
-Title is implemented manually for now.
+new image for carousel

-v 0.3.0
+v 0.3.1

 Done:

 - Header with Navbar
-- Heo image
+- Hero image
-- Event Carousel
+- Event Carousel with modal button for more info